Disorders of ventilatory control

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE

-Development of hypercapnia is inconsistent among patients with chronic obstructive pulmonary disease (COPD) generally is associated with more severe disease, but is inconsistent among patients with similar degrees of airflow obstruction.
-Thus, patients with similar spirometric values can exhibit the "blue bloater" profile of hypercapnia (CO2 retention, ie, elevated arterial carbon dioxide tension [PaCO2]) and hypoxemia have decreased respiratory drive compared with "pink puffers," who are eucapnic and have relatively normal oxygen levels [1,2].
+Development of hypercapnia in patients with chronic obstructive pulmonary disease (COPD) generally is associated with more severe disease, but is inconsistent among patients with similar degrees of airflow obstruction.
+Thus, patients with similar spirometric values can exhibit the "blue bloater" profile of hypercapnia (CO2 retention, with an elevated arterial carbon dioxide tension [PaCO2]) and hypoxemia or the "pink puffer" profile with eucapnia and relatively normal oxygen levels [1,2].
 Those in the first group have reduced respiratory drive whereas the latter have increased drive.

 The pattern of breathing in patients with chronic CO2 retention is characterized by a low tidal volume and high frequency, usually ≥22 breaths/minute.
 This respiratory pattern in combination with impaired matching of ventilation and perfusion leads to increased dead space ventilation and diminished alveolar ventilation, which contributes to CO2 retention .